wfdlcl1227/purealoe-distributor/README.md

 1. Log in (at least once) as that user via your browser.
 For scratch orgs, use <a href="https://test.salesforce.com" target="_blank">https://test.salesforce.com</a> as the login URL.
 For Develper Edition orgs, use <a href="https://login.salesforce.com" target="_blank">https://login.salesforce.com</a>.
 Choose to not register your phone number.

-1. In Setup > Users > Permission Sets, assign your integration user to the PureAloe permission set.
+1. In Setup > Users > Permission Sets, assign your integration user to the purealoe permission set.

 1. Create a Connected App in a Developer Edition org (do not use your scratch org).